clemensv/cloudevents-registry-azfn-cosmosdb/src/Azure.CloudEvents.Discovery.Service/README.md

 ["cosmosdb_armtemplate.json"](setup/cosmosdb_armtemplate.json) ARM template
 allows setting up the required containers and partition keys.

+You also need an Azure blob account with a container named "schemas" and an Azure Event Grid custom topic.

 In addition to the common configuration parameters, the following app settings of the Azure Function deployment need to be configured: